Links on Android Authority may earn us a commission. Learn more.

-A seam encompassing the case made it easy to open with one or both hands; though, admittedly, I did fumble a few times and I spilled the buds onto the floor.
-Samsung nailed the jewelry-inspired design, because the experience was akin to opening an earring box.
-Our review unit happened to be Mystic Bronze, but you have your pick of Mystic Black and Mystic White, too.
+A seam encompassing the case made it easy to open with one or both hands; though admittedly, I did fumble a few times and I spilled the buds onto the floor.
+Samsung nailed the jewelry-inspired design because the experience was akin to opening an earring box.
+Our review unit happened to be Mystic Bronze, but you have your pick of Mystic Black, Mystic White, and Mystic Red too.

 How do they fit?

 The earbuds bear a strong resemblance to the fiber-rich kidney beans, and while there are plenty of bean-related puns to be made, the fit is no joke: the Galaxy Buds Live earbuds provide a stable fit.
 They even stayed in place as I exercised, whether I was skateboarding, rock climbing, or jogging.

 By nature of the earbuds’ purported universal fit, there are bound to be listeners who will find the buds uncomfortable — this will be especially true for listeners with small ears.
 My ears appear pretty average, and the earbuds became uncomfortable after 1.5 hours of wear, whether I used the small or large rubber ear stays.
 Learning how to wear the earbuds required a little patience, but after a handful of times, it became second nature.
 Most users will require guidance on how to wear the Samsung Galaxy Buds Live, which is why Samsung makes it very clear in the Galaxy Wearable app.